ENG517/Procedure/kolskid/p-standomix300-make-bread.md

 # How to Make Sandwich Bread

 Baking bread is a fun and therapeutic activity with a bonus: you get homemade, fresh bread with no additives, preservatives, or excess sugar.
-This recipe is beginner-friendly, and it's made even easier when you can use the Stand'o'mix to do the kneading for you.
+This beginner-friendly recipe is made even easier with the Stand'o'mix to do the kneading for you.

 ## Required tools and ingredients
 ### Tools